arrayio/AIPs/README.md

 | Number                    | Title                                                   | Author                        | Layer     | Status     |
 | ------------------------- | ------------------------------------------------------- | ----------------------------- | --------- | ---------- |
 <!--

+This readme was forked from Ethereum repository, so I am leaving the list below as in example of how the tables must be filled.

 | [3](AIPS/eip-3.md) |  Addition of CALLDEPTH opcode                           | Martin Holst Swende           | Core      | Draft      |
 | [4](AIPS/eip-4.md)        |  AIP Classification                                     | Joseph Chow                   | Meta      | Draft      |
 | [5](AIPS/eip-5.md)        |  Gas Usage for `RETURN` and `CALL*`                     | Christian Reitwiessner        | Core      | Draft      |